emranxec/KeepLearning/README.md

 - if class is predefined use
 > @Bean

--if it is user defined use
+- if it is user defined use
 > @component/ @Service / @Controller / @RestController

 ----